-Links in the notes, as usual.( raw notes, with links )
+Lots of links in the notes, for those of you following along at home.( raw notes, with links )